-The most recent official data puts Seattle at 153,000 dogs to 107,178 kids, when you look at the U.S. Census numbers from 2011.
-With that said, Washington has everything you could possibly think of and more for your pet, including gourmet pet food shops, doggy daycare and dog bowls outside of restaurants and coffee shops.
+That’s for good reason, too, since Washington has everything you could possibly think of (and more!) for your pet, including gourmet pet food shops, doggy daycare and dog bowls outside of restaurants and coffee shops.
 You’ll see dogs (and sometimes cats!) at work, as dog-friendly work environments include Amazon, WeWork, Zillow and more.

 Washington is also home to pet powerhouse companies such as e-commerce Chewy and the dog-walking version of Uber, Rover.